llpeterson/security/systems.md

 ## Secure Shell (SSH)

-The Secure Shell (SSH) protocol is used to provide a remote login service and is intended to replace the less secure Telnet and rlogin programs used in the early days of the Internet.
-(SSH can also be used to remotely execute commands and transfer files, like the Unix `rsh` and `rcp` commands, respectively, but we will focus first on how SSH supports remote login.)
+The Secure Shell (SSH) protocol is used to provide a remote login service, replacing the less secure Telnet used in the early days of the Internet.
+(SSH can also be used to remotely execute commands and transfer files, but we will focus first on how SSH supports remote login.)
 SSH is most often used to provide strong client/server authentication/message integrity—where the SSH client runs on the user's desktop machine and the SSH server runs on some remote machine that the user wants to log into—but it also supports confidentiality.
-Telnet and rlogin provide none of these capabilities.
+Telnet provides none of these capabilities.
 Note that "SSH" is often used to refer to both the SSH protocol and applications that use it; you need to figure out which from the context.